 “I felt rock bottom, and I realized, I have to do something.
 I have to be my own rescue.
 No one’s going to rescue me.”

 She believes that we must say yes to ourselves.
 We must first focus on fixing ourselves and then, we try to help others.

 “I was willing to be my own rescuer at the risk of your approval.”

 Talking about the power of visualisation and creating cognitive dissonance –

 “Your mind will move heaven and earth to resolve the conflict between your actual circumstance and the pictures in your head.
 It’s the act of disrupting your mind by thinking outside your comfort zone.
 It’s what pushes you to chase after a better reality.
-So if you are living in scarcity and you have no money but you keep thinking about an abundant life, an abundant life, an abundant life, your mind is creating a mental disruption in your head.
+So if you are living in scarcity and you have no money but you keep thinking about an abundant life, your mind is creating a mental disruption in your head.
 Your mind is having a thought that doesn’t agree with your reality—and it will begin to work to make your reality match your mindset.”

 Diane von Furstenberg